Alastair3D/CV/README.md

 ### Excellent communicator

-Managing my own ethical finance consultancy required consistently high standards of effective communication.
+Managing Cortex required consistently high standards of communication.
 Before this, during my time at Merrill Lynch, I wrote and distributed daily newsletters to my clients including market commentary and data analysis.
-I also chaired the morning meeting of 10-15 sales-traders in London and New York.
-After a number of leadership roles at school, being an effective communicator was honed further when I became a qualified TEFL teach at 19.
+I also chaired the morning meeting of 10-15 sales-traders in London and 15-20 in New York.
+After a number of leadership roles at school, being an effective communicator was honed further when I became a qualified TEFL teacher at 19.
 Frequently in my career, I have thrived when making highly technical concepts accessible.
 Whether written or verbal, in pairs or as a group, listening and communicating efficiently is at the core of our journey at Makers Academy & I look forward to bringing these skills to my next role.

-- Qualified Teacher
+- Qualified teacher
-- Leadership Roles
+- Leadership roles
 - Previously represented by literary agency, Curtis Brown
 - Lord Mayor's Award for work in the community